Disorder, entropy and harmonic functions: Introduction

-\paragraph{Organization of the paper.} In the next section, we study the notion of mean entropy of random walks on a stationary random graph to bound the total variation between random walks starting at neighbors.
+In the next section, we study the notion of mean entropy of random walks on a stationary random graph to bound the total variation between random walks starting at neighbors.
 We deduce Theorem~\ref{no sublinear harmonic}.
-Section \ref{sec:polynomial growth} contains the proof that \VdG{} and \PG{} imply that the space of harmonic functions of prescribed polynomial growth is finite dimensional, {\em i.e.}~Theorem~\ref{finite dimension}.
-Section \ref{sec:linear growth} deals with the example of the supercritical percolation cluster and analyzes the space of linearly growing harmonic functions.
-It is completely independent of Section \ref{sec:polynomial growth}.
-Section \ref{sec:heat kernel} contains the proof of Theorem~\ref{heat kernel}.
-Section \ref{sec:open question} regroups all the open questions.
+Section~\ref{sec:polynomial growth} contains the proof that $(\mathit{VD})_G$ and $(P)_G$ imply that the space of harmonic functions of prescribed polynomial growth is finite dimensional, that is, Theorem~\ref{finite dimension}.
+Section~\ref{sec:linear growth} deals with the example of the supercritical percolation cluster and analyzes the space of linearly growing harmonic functions.
+It is completely independent of Section~\ref {sec:polynomial growth}.
+Section~\ref{sec:heat kernel} contains the proof of Theorem~\ref{heat kernel}.
+Section~\ref{sec:open question} regroups some open questions.